attack68/rateslib/docs/source/c_curves.rst

 Initial Node Date
 -----------------

-The initial node date is important because it is is implied to be the date of the construction of the curve.
+The initial node date for either curve type is important because it is implied to be the date of the construction of the curve (i.e. today's date).
 Any net present values (NPVs) may assume other features from this initial node, e.g. the regular settlement date of securities or the value of cashflows on derivatives.
 This is the reason the initial discount factor should also be exactly 1.0 on a :class:`~rateslib.curves.Curve`.